IaroslavTitov/ContainerizedMusicService/README.md

 # Summary

-This repository contains a Containerized Music Service, a containerized locally runnable and easily deployable service that consists of an API service and a database service, both containerized and orchestrated with Kubernetes.
+This repository contains a containerized service that consists of an API server and a database server, containerized and orchestrated with Kubernetes.
 This sample service is seeded with Spotify music data, allowing you to query millions of tracks, artists and albums.
 I made this project to try out new tech like Prisma ORM and to improve my skills with Kubernetes and Docker.

 ## Technologies used